-It is the hardest artist that is not Metal or influence by Metal.
-Have the same feel as The Rolling Stones, Jimi Hendrix, Cream, and The Who.
-It is not like your other Rock artists that just Rock but is very distortion, and fuzzy.
-How can this artist not be top ten!
-Even though if you do just like the mainstream sound of Rock Blue Cheer is still one of the top bests.
+Blue Cheer is the hardest artist that is not Heavy metal or influence by Heavy metal.
+Have the same feel as The Rolling Stones, The Who, Jimi Hendrix and Cream.
+It is not like your other Rock artists that just rock but is very distortion and spacey.
+How can Blue Cheer not be top ten!
+Even though if you do just like the mainstream sound of Rock, Blue Cheer is still one of the top bests.
 If you know my account or look around it you would learn more why I like Blue Cheer the best. - BlueFuse

 Their first two albums are concidered as pure psychedelic.
 After that it became a prog band.
 Floating sounds but not psychedelic anymore.

 3The DoorsThe Doors were an American rock band formed in 1965 in Los Angeles, with vocalist Jim Morrison, keyboardist Ray Manzarek, guitarist Robby Krieger and drummer John Densmore.

 4CreamCream were a 1960s British rock supergroup power trio consisting of bassist/vocalist Jack Bruce, drummer Ginger Baker, and guitarist/vocalist Eric Clapton.

 5Jimi HendrixJimi Hendrix (born November 27, 1942 - September 18, 1970) was an American rock guitarist, singer, and songwriter .
 Although his mainstream career spanned only four years, he is widely regarded as one of the most influential electric guitarists in the history of popular music, and one of the most celebrated ...read more.

 6Jefferson AirplaneJefferson Airplane was a San Francisco, California-based band who pioneered the American counterculture movement as well as psychedelic rock. ...read more.